malusamayo/underspec-analysis/README.md

 We share all experiment configurations in `data/configs`, all prompts in `data/prompts`, all curated requirements in `data/requirements`, and the evaluation results [here](https://figshare.com/s/38acdc02f9cae8c39198).

 ## Steps to reproduce the analysis
 Download evaluation data from [here](https://figshare.com/s/38acdc02f9cae8c39198).
-Create a three repositores `data/results/commitpack`, `data/results/trip`, `data/results/product`, and uncompress the evaluation results into each repository.
+Create three repositores `data/results/commitpack`, `data/results/trip`, `data/results/product`, and uncompress the evaluation results into each repository.

 Run steps in `analysis-reproduction.ipynb`.